Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: A wreck chopper pilot now gets 20 points for bringing a wreck to the wreck repair point (if database is found or in ranked mode)
 - Fixed: Various issues with wreck lifting (like Release Wreck action not going away)
-- Changed: AI airtaxi is now available in all versions except TT for all players (one taxi for all) and many more fixes and optimizations
+- Changed: AI airtaxi is now available in all versions except TT for all players (one taxi for all)
+- Changed: Removed Special Purpose Suit from Virtual Arsenal uniforms when player is on Blufor side
+- Changed: Show the number of seconds a player has to wait before he/she can deploy/undeploy a MHQ again and many more fixes and optimizations

 3.96